 Classification and measurement of financial assets depends on the results of the SPPI and the business model test.
 The Company determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
 This assessment includes judgment reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
-The Company monitors financial assets measured at amortized cost or FVTOCI that are derecognized prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held.
+The Company monitors financial assets measured at amortized cost that are derecognized prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held.
 Monitoring is part of the Company's continuous assessment of whether the business model for which the remaining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those assets.

 The Company measures its financial assets at amortized cost if the financial asset qualifies for both SPPI and business model test.
-The Company's business model test is to hold the asset and to collect its cash flows which are SPPI.
+The Company's business model is to hold the asset and to collect its cash flows which are SPPI.
 All other financial assets that do not meet the SPPI and business model test are measured at FVTPL.

-As at December 31, 2021 and 2020, the Company's financial assets measured at FVTPL amounted to \$9,828,407 and \$12,850,649, respectively, as disclosed in Note 7.
+As at December 31, 2021 and 2020, the Company's financial assets measured at FVTPL amounted to P7,571,984,919 and P7,468,730,328, respectively, as disclosed in Note 8.

-As at December 31, 2021 and 2020, the Company's financial assets measured at amortized cost amounted to \$758,354 and \$144,779, respectively, composed of cash and cash equivalents and accrued interest receivable, as disclosed in Note 6 and Note 7, respectively.
+As at December 31, 2021 and 2020, the Company's financial assets measured at amortized cost amounted to P639,949,934 and P1,168,221,826, respectively, composed of cash and cash equivalents, accrued interest receivable, dividends receivable, financial assets at amortized cost and due from brokers, as disclosed in Notes 6, 7, 8, 9 and 10, respectively.